aurielfournier/science_borealis_stats_math/science_borealis_december_2015.md

 What if you are trying to understand the risks involved with consuming a certain kind of food, or the risks associated with a certain kind of medical treatment, these could be more more serious decisions and understanding the math is important.

-## Bacon

 The World Health Organization (WHO) recently announced something that has been portrayed in some news stories as saying that bacon and other processed meats gives you cancer [original paper here](http://www.thelancet.com/journals/lanonc/article/PIIS1470-2045%2815%2900444-1/fulltext).
 Since bacon is loved by many people these headlines drew massive attention and discussion but when we dig deeper into the results, we realize three is more to the story then 'stop eating bacon to prevent cancer'.

-(possibly link to Terry McGlyn's podcast that mentions the bacon stuff, they have a good discussion of the issue for folks who want to hear more about it)

-## Risk of Flying vs Driving

 Many people experience great anxiety about flying, some of this is related to the lack of control involved with flying, others because they are afraid that it is not safe (chance of dying 1 in 11 million (NEED CITATION)).
 This is despite the fact that you are more likely to die driving a car (1 in 5,000 (NEED CITATION)).
 Flying more does not increase the chance of dying on any given flight (still 1 in 11 million).
 Though if you fly every day the cumulative probability will increase gradually overtime but will still remain quite low.
 Humans are bad at evaluating risk, and coverage by the media does not help since plane crashes are often news regionally if not nationally where as a car crash that kills the driver might not even make the newspaper.

 When evaluating how safe something is a few things needed to be considered.
 We need to consider the probability of a bad outcome, we need to consider how bad that outcome actually is (this isn't a mathematical calculation, but a personal or societal decision) and then also consider how frequently we will be exposed to that risk.
 If you only fly one a year, your exposure to that risk is very low, making your cumulative risk of dying while flying lower then that of a person who flies for work every week.

-## Why Interpretation is Important

 Often there is talk of statistics being a lot of hand waving and lies. (the quote 'there are lies, damned lies and statistics' is often thrown around).
 Yes, the interpretation of statistics can be misleading, and while there are many examples of the mis-use of statistics when evaluating risk much of the spin comes in the evaluation of 'what is acceptable levels of risk' which is not a mathematical question.
 That is a human question, While mathematics and statistics can help us understand the risks associated with different decisions they cannot make those decisions for us, we have to decide what level of risk we are ok with.
 30% chance of rain, sure, I'll risk it and not take my raincoat since the worst that can happen is getting wet.
 30% chance of the surgery killing me, I'll think about it longer then I did the rain coat, thats for sure, since the consequences are greater.

-## Correlation vs Causation

 Another issue that often results in misinterpreation of data or results is the confusion of correlation and causation.
 If two things are correlated they follow a pattern.

-For instance as per capita ice cream consumption increases so does per capita rate of wearing shorts
+For instance as per capita ice cream consumption increases so does per capita rate of wearing shorts.
 While these two things may increase together that does not mean that eating ice cream makes you want to wear shorts, or vice versa (in this case the argument could probably be made that increasing temperatures in the summer could cause either of these).
 There are many many variables that are correlated that does not mean they are actually causing the other one to change, this is one of the big mistakes that is often made when interpreting data.

-## How to interpret stats

 First, a statistic without a citation should be treated with EXTREME caution, unless you are reading the study that generated those data.
 Second, is this correlation or causation?